 How to pair over Bluetooth, USB receiver or Wi‑Fi

-All Harmony Remotes, including Harmony Smart Keyboard use infrared (IR) for basic AV control of the vast majority of entertainment devices.
+All Harmony hub-based remotes, including Harmony Smart Keyboard use infrared (IR) for basic AV control of the vast majority of entertainment devices.

 Mac or PC

 If your computer does not support Bluetooth, the Harmony Smart Keyboard USB receiver may be used as a connection between Harmony Hub and Mac.

 You will be asked to select your control method and instructed to pair (if required) during set up using Harmony App.
 All navigation, mouse and text entry controls may be sent using either Bluetooth or the USB receiver.

 During set up you will be prompted to power on your Apple TV, select the Bluetooth connection option from your Apple TV menu and begin the pairing process.

 For more information, view: Harmony experience with Apple TV.